Bayston Hill: Parish

 The village has a parish council, which contains 15 elected councillors, currently chaired by ex-Indian Army officer, and Amnesty International campaigner James Moraghen.
 In early 2008 the council took the radical step of appointing two young persons aged between 14 and 18 to represent the views of the village youth at council meetings.

 County

 The village is part of a Shropshire Council electoral division that returns 3 members to Shirehall.
 This division is made up of Bayston Hill, Column and Sutton, with a total population at the 2011 Census of 11,982.
-The current members are Ted Clarke, Liz Parsons and Jon Tandy.
+The current members are Ted Clarke, Tony Parsons and Rosemary Dartnall.
 With an electorate of over 11,000, the division is the only one in the county to return 3 members.

 Westminster

-The village is part of the Shrewsbury and Atcham constituency.
-Daniel Kawczynski of the Conservatives is the current Member of Parliament representing the constituency.
+The village is part of the Shrewsbury constituency.
+Julia Buckley of the Labour Party is the current Member of Parliament representing the constituency.